 The term ‘food processing’ could be described as ‘the transformation of raw ingredients by physical or chemical means into food’.
 Food processing combines raw food ingredients either through physical mechanisms or through the inclusion of additives to produce marketable food products that can be easily prepared and served by the consumer.
-However, the extent as to which foods can be processed can vary hugely and, unless you’re consuming a food in its 100% natural form, you are consuming a processed food of some type.
+However, the extent to which foods can be processed can vary hugely and, unless you’re consuming a food in its 100% natural form, you are consuming a processed food of some type.

 A whole food is one that is consumed in its natural form without any physical change or additives whatsoever.
 Truly whole foods would be consumed in their raw form: like fruit and salad vegetables.
 However, the term does usually allow for minimal processing like cooking and basic milling as long as there’s no combining of foods and nothing taken away.
 Examples of whole foods include unpolished grains, beans, fruit, nuts, vegetables, meat, eggs and non-homogenised milk.

 We process foods every day when we prepare meals for ourselves, yet we frequently hear the term ‘processed food’ bandied about in a negative fashion, suggesting that processed foods are in some way inferior to their unprocessed counterparts.
 It’s true that a large amount of processed foods contain unwanted food additives that may not be ideal for our bodies.
 But think about it, looking at the definition above again, even foods like canned fruit in its own juice is a processed food; the process of separating the edible fruit from the skin and putting it into an airtight can is a ‘process’.
 There’s nothing wrong with this, indeed, the canning process helps to retain some labile micronutrients.